BetonQuest/BetonQuest/docs/Documentation/Configuration/Version-Changes/Migration-2-3.md

     Before you start migrating, you should **back up your server**!

 !!! info
-    You need to set a version in your `package.yml` (for both QuestPackages and -Templates) to automatically migrate from 2.2.1 to 3.0.
+    You need to set `legacy` as version in your `package.yml` (for both QuestPackages and -Templates) to automatically migrate from "not versioned".
     ```yaml title="Required version"
     package:
-      version: 2.2.1-QUEST-0
+      version: legacy
     ```

 ## Changes